Throughout the year

 Bishop Shaw started the program about ten years ago to provide a safe summer refuge for inner city children.
 It began with one location at St. Stephens Church in the South End and has continued to expand in both locations and number of people attending ever since.
 The program has thrived because parishes throughout the Diocese have stepped up and become sponsors.
 In 2013 over 440 students participated at six sites.

 The first time you go and spend time with the kids, you will look forward to doing it again and again.
-Our service days for 2015 will be July 14-17.
-Please contact Emma Atwood for more information or to volunteer.

 November: Thanksgiving baskets